infinum/devproc-handbook/Test automation/Mobile - element IDs.md

 #### Static elements

 For static elements such as buttons, titles and others that are not dynamically added Android should use **resource ID**.
-This is already present on a lot of views and automated tests can make use of that.

 *Example:*